There are many different terms used to describe the various warranties offered on products.

 - “lifetime” warranty

 How can you know which warranty applies, when it applies and who's responsible for respecting it?

 - The basic warranty is the legal warranty.
 It’s automatic and free of charge.

 - Other warranties can be added to the legal warranty: the manufacturer's warranty (also called a "conventional warranty") and an extended warranty.

 Before charging a customer for an extended warranty, merchants must explain the protections offered by the other warranties attached to the product.
-(A merchant is someone doing business.)
+For example, the leagal warranty.

 Once consumers are told about these different warranties, it’s up to them to compare them and decide whether they want to pay for extra protection.